-Many things can cluster up your system and destroy its performance or even affect its memory, despite the fact that you might be diligent in performing system support and upgrade.
+Many things can clutter up your system and destroy its performance or even affect its memory, even though you might be diligent in performing system support and upgrade.
 These include pointless OEM bloatware, a collection of old log records, or even copy duplicates of reports and photographs.
 Hence, the need for a reset of your system once a while.

-When it comes to using “Reset This PC” tool, take the following tip into consideration:
+When it comes to using the "Reset This PC" tool, consider the following tip:

-The “Reset This PC” tool is available on Windows 10 and on Windows 8, it shows as “Refresh Your PC” or “Reset Your PC”.
-Windows 7 and Windows Vista do not have repair tools that work in similarity with “Reset Your PC”.
-“Reset This PC” was called the “Push Button Reset” for a short period of time prior to the release of Windows 8.
+The "Reset This PC" tool is available on Windows 10 and Windows 8, it shows as "Refresh Your PC" or "Reset Your PC".
+Windows 7 and Windows Vista do not have repair tools that work in similarity with "Reset Your PC".
+"Reset This PC" was called the "Push Button Reset" for a short period before the release of Windows 8.

 Reset This PC is really simple to utilize although finding the means to get to the correct spot (Advanced Startup Options) to begin the process can be challenging.
 Use the steps below to achieve this and use "Reset This PC" for your Windows 10"